Guidance Notes for Capital Grant Applications 2025-26

 Grant Funding: Your Agreement

-If you are successful in your bid for Capital Grant Funding, you will receive an email notification informing you of the amount of funding that you have been awarded and you will be required to sign the contract stating that you agree to deliver your project as per the terms and conditions.
-In the excitement of accepting the offer of funding and getting started on the project, people regularly overlook important aspects of the Funding Agreement.
+If you are successful in your bid for Capital Grant Funding, you will receive an email notification in July 2025 informing you of the amount of funding that you have been awarded.
+To accept the Grant Funding award you will be required to sign a contract stating that you agree to deliver your project as per the terms and conditions.
+If you are offered a funding award you will have until Tuesday 16th September 2025 to sign the Funding Agreement on the Jambusters system.

 In order to ensure that your project runs smoothly, I have prepared "5 Key Points" that you should be aware of before you sign the Funding Agreement:

-• Make sure you note the exact amount of funding that you are being offered and be mindful that this amount will not cover the cost of VAT
+- Make sure you're aware of the exact amount of funding that you are being offered and be mindful that this amount will not include VAT as we do not reimburse VAT costs

-• Without your bank details (sort code, account name & number) we cannot reimburse your funding!
-It is good practice to upload your bank details as soon as you sign the Funding Agreement.
-However, it should be uploaded no later than mid-January to ensure that you can receive your funds promptly.
+- Without your bank details (sort code, account name & number) we cannot reimburse your funding!
+You will be asked to upload your bank details once you sign the Funding Agreement.

-• Monthly report/update/progress report - call it what you will, but it is an essential part of keeping us informed of how your project is coming along.
-You will receive an email reminder at the start of each month, however it is your responsibility to complete this - even if it's just a one-liner to say, "no further progress to report this month"!
+- Monthly progress reports are an essential part of keeping us informed of how your project is coming along.
+You will receive an email reminder at the start of each month, however it is your responsibility to complete this - even if it's just a simple sentence to say, "no further progress to report this month"

-• As your project draws to an end, you will need to ensure that you are uploading your evidence on to the Jambusters site promptly.
-This evidence must be uploaded to your site by the absolute latest, Thursday 22nd February 2024.
+- As your project draws to an end, you will need to ensure that you are uploading your evidence on to the Jambusters site promptly.
+This evidence must be uploaded to your site by the latest, Friday 27th February 2026.

 GLOSSARY: